Tenth Acre Farm

 Your crops need room to stretch their legs and send their roots down, down, down.
 The deeper the raised bed, the more room crops have to grow a strong foundation.
 Say ‘no’ to floppy plants!

 A deeper bed also helps crops to be more self-sufficient.
 That’s right!
-It holds water longer, which means less watering.
+It holds moisture longer, which means less watering.
 In addition, crops with more and deeper roots can access more nutrients in the soil, which means less fertilizing.

 Therefore, I recommend a raised bed that is a minimum of 24 inches tall and an ideal height of 32 inches.
 The taller the better!
 My own raised beds on my driveway were 24 inches tall, and they performed well.
 But they conserved water by being partially shaded.